Reserved as provisional pre-order for a local customer, pending completion of the restoration.

 02/04/2017 - Restoration Completed & Sold.
 Photos now updated to show the guitar after work completed.

-Although over the years it has proved difficult to get hold of these scarce and very much sought after Archtop Tenors to sell, I did sell one about 12 months ago to Steve Harrison, a busy gigging Community & Traditional Folk Musician, in West Yorkshire. www.dearmanharrison.co.uk www.facebook.com/AnnieandSteve www.theblackboxband.co.uk
+Although over the years it has proved difficult to get hold of these scarce and very much sought after Archtop Tenors to sell.
+One previous sale was to Steve Harrison, a busy gigging Community & Traditional Folk Musician, in West Yorkshire. www.dearmanharrison.co.uk www.facebook.com/AnnieandSteve www.theblackboxband.co.uk

-....who was so pleased with the Harmony Stella H929TG that he first had from me, that he came back to me for the Arctone tenor, for the opportunity of the Archtop Tenor.
+....who was so pleased with the Harmony Stella H929TG that he first had from me, that he came back to me for an Archtone Tenor.

 If you follow my listings you will know that from time to time (i.e. as often as I can get hold of them) I do list Tenor Guitars regularly, most often H929TG Harmony made Stellas, which usually don't hang about long at all - with excellent feedback from buyers!
 Availability of the Stella Tenors is also limited, and I generally don't manage to get more than 2 or 3 a year, and the last one I had in the workshop was pre-sold, and has now been completed and collected by the buyer.

-My tenor guitar sales have been fascinating in regard to the quality of the players who have bought them, including one restored as a private project, including levelling the fretboard, re-fretting, re-setting the bridge and new nut, for David Bristow, well-known Midlands-based Bluesman.
-David is extremely happy with it, and footage of him gigging it is now available on YouTube - David Bristow - Three Fat Ladies!
+My tenor guitar sales have been fascinating in regard to the quality of the players who have bought them, in addition to the Archtones mentioned above, I have restored a Harmony Stella tenor for David Bristow, well-known Midlands-based Bluesman.
+David was extremely happy with it, and footage of him gigging it is now available on YouTube - David Bristow - Three Fat Ladies!
 Sound is better on the one recorded at the Musician, Leicester.

-Another, partly rebuilt and restored, and in August sold to Richard Hawley, who has since bought another tenor...this time a Harmony Sovereign H1201TG from me, and again I have been in touch with Richard recently, and he is very happy with both of his tenors, and happy for me to use his endorsement.
+Another, after being partly rebuilt and restored, sold to Richard Hawley, who has since bought another tenor...this time a Harmony Sovereign H1201TG from me, and again I have been in touch with Richard since, and he was very happy with both of his tenors, and happy for me to use his endorsement.